 Special blue, five-sided signs pointed travelers to the Dallas-Fort Worth Turnpike.
 These signs feature the name of the turnpike in yellow, with a large, distinctive white “T” in the center.
 In the background, two lines representing the divided highway’s lanes recede into the background toward the outline of the state of Texas.
 At the bottom of the sign, a red arrow points the way toward the nearest entrance to the road.

 We’ve brought the classic Dallas-Fort Worth Turnpike marker back to life with our replica sign.
 Every detail of this sign is recreated from vintage Texas Turnpike Authority and modern TxDOT materials to ensure its accuracy.
 It uses both sets of road sign fonts used on American roads; the design incorporates both the modern rounded fonts introduced in the late 1940s and the historic block fonts used prior to that.
 Don’t miss this chance to add a vintage sign to your collection without paying the high prices of the collector’s market!

 Our Dallas-Fort Worth Turnpike sign is flat-printed on quality 14 gauge steel.
 Our printing process ensures that your replica sign will be fit to serve, either indoors or outdoors, for years to come.
 We’ve made it available in sizes ranging from 12 in. × 11¼ in. up to a truly Texas-sized 36 in. × 33¾ in.
-Our version of this sign is non-reflective, but we’d be happy to make it reflective for you.
-We can also create a version with the arrow pointing in a different direction, or in a different size.
+Our version of this sign is non-reflective.
+We’d be happy to make a version with the arrow pointing in a different direction, or in a different size.
 We can even replicate other classic highway signs, from Texas or elsewhere.
-Placing a custom order is easy; just contact Jake and he’ll do the rest.
+Placing a custom order is easy; just contact Jake and we’ll do the rest!